Frequently Asked Questions

 Please tell us about your family.

-My mother and father both worked full time so I had a living housekeeper, nanny, cook for most of my child tears.
-I have both a brother and a sister 5 and 6 years younger than myself.
+My mother and father both worked full time so I had a live-in housekeeper, nanny, cook for most of my child years.
+I have both a brother and a sister five and six years younger than myself.

 How were you as a child?
 Are there any childhood memories you'd like to share?